 Microsoft Dynamics 365 Business Central

-The biggest thing to know is that Business Central is licensed on a full “SaaS” model (Software as a Service).
+The biggest thing to know is that Business Central is usually licensed on a full “SaaS” model (Software as a Service).
 A full SaaS model means that you pay monthly subscription licensing and you’re hosted in the Azure Cloud.
 The benefit of the SaaS model is that Microsoft automatically pushes out enhancements, bug-fixes, and updates for your solution — no more upgrades!
 There is also no up-front cost for hardware, servers, or other components, which is great for companies with little or no dedicated IT resources.

 Business Central Licensing and Apps